Visa & Immigration

 Always check this website to see if and which immigration procedure applies to you: Immigration information

 Who needs to apply for both an entry visa AND residence permit?

 Incoming RSM exchange students who are accepted in one of the exchange programmes (BSc, MSc and CEMS) and DO NOT have a nationality of one of the following countries: European Union (EU/EEA), Australia, Canada, Japan, Monaco, New Zealand, South Korea, USA or Vatican State, and the duration of your programme is 90 days and/or more.

 Who needs to apply for a residence permit ONLY?

 Incoming RSM exchange student and accepted in one of the exchange programmes (BSc, MSc and CEMS) and HAVE a nationality of one of the following countries: Australia, Canada, Japan, Monaco, New Zealand, South Korea, USA or Vatican State, and of whom the duration of the exchange programme is more than 90 days.

-For students who need an entry visa and/or residence permit, the first contact person at RSM is Ms. Sherida Wong, Administrative Assistant, International Office, email: firstname.lastname@example.org She will, if applicable, send students the necessary entry visa/ residence permit documents, including the application forms.
-Students are required to read this documents very carefully and sticking to the deadline is their own responsibility.
+For students who need an entry visa and/or residence permit, the first contact person at RSM is Ms. Sofie van Hattem (Administrative Assistant) International Office, email: firstname.lastname@example.org Students will receive an instruction e-mail regarding the immigration (to whoever this applies) and they are required to read the instructions very carefully.
+Also, sticking to the deadline is their own responsibility.

 Autumn: students need to submit their documents by May 15